S-YOU/doTA/README.md

 ### extra directives
   - dota-include - like `ng-include="tpl/name"` but usign doTA - static
-  - dota-template - like `ng-include src="tpl/name"` - dynamic - one $watcher
+  - dota-template - like `ng-include src="tpl/name"` - dynamic - one `$watcher`
-  - dota-http - return compiled template as string
+  - dota-http - a service which return compiled template as string

 ---